FreeCAD/FreeCAD-WebServices/README.rst

 Debian/Ubuntu systems, pull requests are welcome to expand that, as well as support for Docker, Vagrant + VirtualBox or the like.

+The web services currently in use are:

+* Forum - phpBB
+* Homepage - static HTML+JS+CSS
+* Issue Tracker - MantisBT
+* Wiki - MediaWiki

 \* eventually

 Requirements & Installation